wsingleton/jvm/README.md

 ### Unix/Linux Machines

-Navigate to `./platforms/linux/bin` and run `install.sh` to set up JVM automatically.
+Navigate to `./platforms/linux/bin` and run `install.sh` to set up `jvm` automatically.
 Restart your terminal afterwards, or type `source ~/.bashrc` to refresh it.

 ---

 ### Windows Machines

-Navigate to `./platforms/windows/bin` and run `uninstall.ps1` in Powershell to set up JVM automatically.
+Navigate to `./platforms/windows/bin` and run `uninstall.ps1` in Powershell to set up `jvm` automatically.
 Environment variables are already added to the terminal during installation, so there is no need to restart Powershell.

 ## Uninstalling

----
+Please note that uninstalling `jvm` will cause the `java` and `javac` commands to become unrecognized by your shell.
+You will need to manually configure your environment once more.
+Additionally, you will need to provide the JDK binaries yourself as the uninstallation process will remove all JDKs installed with this tool.

 ### Unix/Linux Machines

-Run uninstall.sh to uninstall everything related to JVM.
+Navigate to `./platforms/windows/bin` and run `uninstall.sh` to uninstall everything related to `jvm`, including all installed JDKs.
-> Note: this will break your `java` and `javac` commands, you will need to set them manually once more.

 ---

 ### Windows Machines

-Navigate to `./platforms/windows/bin` and run `uninstall.ps1` in Powershell to uninstall everything related to JVM, including all installed versions of Java.
+Navigate to `./platforms/windows/bin` and run `uninstall.ps1` in Powershell to uninstall everything related to `jvm`, including all installed JDKs.
-> Note: this will break your `java` and `javac` commands, you will need to set them manually and reinstall them as the uninstallation process will remove all java versions installed with this tool.

 ---
 ## Usage